Updated for 2026 Exam

 Vocabulary: Rubrics want "Diffusion," not "Movement."
 Use the specific terms you learned.

-Common Questions About AP Biology Scoring
+Frequently Asked Questions About AP Bio Scoring

 Why Was AP Biology Cancelled?
 (Debunking the Rumor)